Remembering the Forgotten Theater of World War II

 An Internet adaptation of a guide to Calcutta prepared by Services of Supply, Base Section Two, Information and Education Branch, United States Army Forces in India-Burma.
 Intended for U.S. Army soldiers stationed in or visiting Calcutta, it gives a brief over view of the country and then provides information for soldiers on where to go, what to do, and of course what not to do.
 An interesting look at the Army, the world in 1945, and a part of CBI.

 Roundup was the weekly newspaper of the United States Forces, published by and for the men in the China-Burma-India Theater of World War II.
 Originally titled CBI Roundup, it became India-Burma Theater Roundup when CBI was split into the India-Burma and China Theaters.
-On these pages, more than 160 of the original 188 Roundup newspapers have been re-created on the Internet.
+On these pages, 163 of the original 188 Roundup newspapers have been re-created for the Internet.
 The history of CBI - written as it happened.